Tōdai-ji: Origins

-Todaiji is well-known for the Nara Daibutsu, also known as "The Great Buddha of Nara," which is an image of the Buddha Birushana.
+Todaiji is well known for the Nara Daibutsu, also known as "The Great Buddha of Nara," which is an image of the Buddha Birushana.
 The current Buddha was repaired after suffering significant damage in 1692.
 Under the leadership of Abbot Shunjobo Chogen (1121–1206), numerous structures at Todaiji were rebuilt in 1180 in the fashion of the Southern Song dynasty of China.

 During the Tenpyō era, Japan suffered from a series of disasters and epidemics.
 It was after experiencing these problems that Emperor Shōmu issued an edict in 741 to promote the construction of provincial temples throughout the nation.
 Later in 743 during the Tenpyō era the Emperor commissioned the Daibutsu to be built in 743.
 Tōdai-ji (still Kinshōsen-ji at the time) was appointed as the provincial temple of Yamato Province and the head of all the provincial temples.
 With the alleged coup d'état by Nagaya in 729, a major outbreak of smallpox around 735–737, worsened by several consecutive years of poor crops, followed by a rebellion led by Fujiwara no Hirotsugu in 740, the country was in a chaotic situation.
 Emperor Shōmu had been forced to move the capital four times, indicating a certain level of instability during this period.

 Role in early Japanese Buddhism

 According to legend, the monk Gyōki went to Ise Grand Shrine to reconcile Shinto with Buddhism.
 He spent seven days and nights reciting sutras until the oracle declared Vairocana Buddha compatible with worship of the sun goddess Amaterasu.

 A Model of the Kondo (Great Buddha Hall) at the time of foundation.
 The original hall was larger than the one built after it.

-Under the Ritsuryō system of government in the Nara period, Buddhism was heavily regulated by the state through the Sōgō (僧綱).
+Under the Ritsuryō system of government in the Nara period, Buddhism was heavily regulated by the state through the (僧綱, Sōgō).
 During this time, Tōdai-ji served as the central administrative temple for the provincial temples and for the six Buddhist schools in Japan at the time: the Hossō, Kegon, Jōjitsu, Sanron, Ritsu and Kusha.
 Letters dating from this time also show that all six Buddhist schools had offices at Tōdai-ji, complete with administrators, shrines and their own library.